How can I be successful in accounting?

-Accountants are always urged to continue to learn because the job itself is always evolving.
-Getting certified for a program like excel or even app design will help you become a more well-rounded accountant and become more desirable.
+Accountants are constantly encouraged to complete their education because the profession is constantly changing.
+Obtaining certification in a program such as Excel or even app design would enable you to become a more well-rounded accountant and thus more desirable.

 Network, Network, Network!

-You will meet plenty of aspiring accountants while you study, but you will need to expand outside your comfort zone and meet real professionals.
-Go to networking events, seminars, even TEDx presentations to get a better view of not only the accounting world but the real world as well.
+While studying, you will encounter a lot of wannabe accountants, but you will also need to branch out and meet real experts.
+Attend networking events, seminars, and even TEDx talks to have a deeper understanding of not only the accounting world but also the actual world.

 Read For Leisure

-Your profession should bring you some joy, so reading a book about accounting or related to accounting should be enjoyable to you as well.
-The more you read, the stronger your skills get, and the passion for your profession grows.
+Your profession should bring you pleasure, thus reading a book about accounting or related to accounting should do the same.
+The more you read, the more your skills improve and your enthusiasm for your field improves.

-Working hard and staying up late is a part of college life, but there are times where we can feel overwhelmed with everything.
-So it’s best to take a break now and then to recover and relax.
-Watch a movie or play some video games, but make sure to come back to work.
-If you need help with accounting homework, make sure to check out!
-We can help you be productive while you take your break.
+Working hard and staying up late is a part of college life, yet there are moments when we feel completely overwhelmed.
+So, to recover and relax, it’s best to take a break now and then.
+Make sure to return to work after watching a movie or playing video games.
+Check out if you need assistance with accounting homework.
+We can assist you in being productive while on vacation.